ritchiee1/merishot-internship-projects/credit card fraud detection/READme.md

 # Credit Card Fraud Detection

-## 📌 Project Requirements

-This project was completed as part of the **Meritshot Data Science Internship – Task 6 (Intermediate Level Project)**.

-### Internship Task Objective
-The objective of this task is to evaluate the intern’s ability to:
-- Solve a real-world data science problem
-- Handle imbalanced datasets
-- Apply appropriate machine learning techniques
-- Explain results clearly and professionally
-- Document the entire workflow step-by-step

-### Selected Project
-**Credit Card Fraud Detection (Imbalanced Machine Learning)**

-Only one project was selected and completed, as required.

-### Mandatory Deliverables
-- ✔ End-to-end machine learning project
-- ✔ Exploratory Data Analysis with insights
-- ✔ Handling class imbalance
-- ✔ Model training and evaluation
-- ✔ Detailed documentation (PDF)
-- ✔ GitHub repository with clean README
-- ✔ LinkedIn post showcasing the project

-### Evaluation Focus
-- Clarity of explanation
-- Logical project flow
-- Correct methodology
-- Business understanding
-- Professional documentation

----

 ## 📖 Project Overview

 Credit card fraud is a major challenge in the financial sector, causing financial losses for banks and inconvenience for customers.
 Fraudulent transactions are rare, making them difficult to detect using traditional rule-based systems.